VNerdIO/Resume/README.md

 **Automation and Cloud Engineer Lead**
 **Jan 2016 - Aug 2019**

 Served in a variety of roles to solve technology challenges.
 Established standards and documentation around TVA Cloud Best Practices.
-Utilized Agile methodology to implement multi-cloud strategy and reduce on-premise spend.
+Utilized Agile methodology to plan and implement multi-cloud strategy and reduce on-premise spend.
 Led a seperate agile team effort to reduce technical debt in infrastructure.
-Collected requirements for new projects, worked with project managers to develop task schedules.
+Collected requirements for new projects.
+Worked with project managers to develop task schedules.
+Coordinated communication between teams and management.

 ## Claris Networks